lmsac/DeepGP/User_guide.md

 print(np.__version__)
 ```
 ## Example data
-All the example data can be found in the `demo_data` folder.
+The example data can be found in the `demo_data` folder.
+The demo data for iRT prediction is available at the [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k) and will also be made publicly accessible on the GitHub 'Releases' page.
 We recommend adopting a similar data structure for the concurrent processing of multiple datasets.
 The experimental spectra and search results should be organized in the following directory structure: main_folder_name/organism/folder_name/.

 Spectra files: